airamjean/New-York-Citi-Bikes/README.md

-# New-York-Citi-Bikes
+# New York Citi Bikes Data Cleaning and Data Visualization

-Cleaned the New York Citi Bikes dataset in Excel by handling missing values and inconsistencies.
-Visualized key insights such as usage patterns and user types through an interactive Power BI dashboard for data-driven analysis.
+This project involved cleaning and preparing the New York Citi Bikes dataset using Microsoft Excel, including the removal of duplicates, correction of data inconsistencies, and handling of missing values to ensure data integrity.
+The refined dataset was then analyzed and presented through an interactive Power BI dashboard, highlighting key insights such as usage patterns, user types, and daily ride trends to support data-driven decision-making.